Abstract Exploration With Acrylics (FULL)

-Past and present painting techniques collide as campers explore realism and abstraction.
-Creativity, exploration, and a fun and friendly environment awaits where the typical can become the extraordinary with the flip of a brush.
-From Super-Realism to Non-Objective, our subject matter will be as vast as the artist’s ambitions, and take us to a world of limitless possibilities.
+Past and present painting techniques collide as campers explore realism and abstraction with artist/instructor Cristian Andersson.
+From Super-Realism to Non-Objective, our subject matter will be as vast as the artist's ambitions, with limitless possibilities.
+Creativity, exploration, and a fun and friendly environment awaits!

 For campers entering grades 8-12+